alyssamichelle/progress/The Future of JS 2018.md

 ## The State of JS in 2017 Survey Results
 I think I found an interesting correlation on the recent survey results released.
 ![The State of JS 2017 Survey](http://cl.nicoll.co/oGVn/Screen%20Shot%202017-12-11%20at%2018.30.24.png)
 In the above chart, as predicted, backbone and ember are pretty much on the dead side, whereas React is RIDICULOUSLY popular.
-Now take a look at this chart, telling about salary breakdowns accroding to framework.
+Now take a look at this chart, telling about salary breakdowns according to framework.

 ![https://philatist-albert-72527.netlify.com/2017/front-end/developers/](http://cl.nicoll.co/oGKn/Screen%20Shot%202017-12-11%20at%2018.37.47.png)
 ## Prediction Time